SESYNC-ci/leaflet-in-R-lesson/docs/_slides/layers.md

 ===

-web mapping services for the USGS national map
+or the USGS national map:

 ~~~r